 Nyssa Collins

-I am a performer, puppeteer, and animator from North Carolina.
-I am currently based in Knoxville, TN, where I am an MFA candidate in Time Based Art at the University of Tennessee.
-I learned most of my important values about collaboration, mischief, and art for the people from Jan Burger and Donovan Zimmerman while working at their giant puppet company Paperhand.
+I am an MFA candidate in Time Based Art/Cinema Studies at the University of Tennessee.
+I learned most of my important values about collaboration, mischief, and art for the people from my time at the giant puppet company Paperhand.
 I also studied piano at Humboldt State University.
-(BA Piano Performance).
-I am grateful to the Aslan Foundation, Loghaven Artist Residency, and the University of Tennessee for many types of support.
+(BA Piano Performance) and am learning to play the pipe organ.
+I am grateful to the Aslan Foundation and the University of Tennessee for many types of support.

-I am available for all ages workshops in stop motion animation, giant puppetry/object sculpture and performance, shadow puppetry, and stilt walking.
-I am also available for commissions.
+I am available for puppet and animation commissions, as well as all ages workshops in stop motion animation, giant puppetry/object sculpture and performance, shadow puppetry, and stilt walking.

 instagram cv